 The book project is part of a larger effort to grapple with a methodological question—the problem of scale—that has been inadequately addressed in the fields that are now called global history and history of capitalism.
 My work tries to locate and understand systemic changes in an interconnected world.
 But it insists that actors who commanded capital, political power, or intellectual influence over large swathes of the globe did not act autonomously in making this world.
 Drawing on international archival research that relies heavily on non-European language sources, it shows how large-scale political, economic, and intellectual shifts bore the imprint of the ideas and activities of peasants, workers, and consumers.

-My research has been supported by various fellowships, including the Mellon/ACLS Dissertation Completion Fellowship, the SSRC’s International Dissertation Research Fellowship, and the Fulbright.
+My research has been supported by various fellowships, including the Library of Congress' Kluge Fellowship, the ACLS Fellowship, the American Institute of Indian Studies' Senior Research Fellowship, the Mellon/ACLS Dissertation Completion Fellowship, the SSRC’s International Dissertation Research Fellowship, and the Fulbright.
 I come to Fordham from Harvard, where I was a Global American Studies Fellow at the Warren Center for Studies in American History.